-At the poster session there will be wall space and tape, and there will also be easels with foam board that can support posters.
+At the poster session there will be easels, foam boards, and clips that can support posters.
 I suggest two approaches to actually make the posters:

 beginner - slides: Make 8 slides in PowerPoint (or equivalent) and post print-outs of the slides.
 Make sure you use large enough font that it is easy to read.
 The slides will help you structure your "poster" linearly to tell a story and help you modularize the presentation (both good things).